The 10 Most Asked Roofing Payment Questions

 Most reputable roofers do not accept cash as a payment method.
 If the contractor insists on a cash deal, it is typically to avoid taxes.
-In any case, make sure to get a receipt for any payments made in cash or otherwise.
+In any case, get a receipt for any payments made in cash or otherwise.

 4. Should you pay a contractor half upfront?

 If the contractor asks for half the payment upfront to secure the job, you should consider that a red flag.
-Payments should be tied to progress made during the job, and the initial deposit should be no more than 20%
+Professional contractors should base payments on progress made during the job, and the initial deposit should be no more than 20%.

 5. Do roofers take credit cards?